graylanquantum/qrs/README.md

 # Why You Should Care (≈500 words total)

 Road risk is messy.
 You rarely have perfect, sensor-grade truth, yet you still need decisions *now*.
 QRS embraces that reality.
-It doesn’t pretend to be a police scanner, a traffic feed, or a lidar stack; it’s a **lightweight decision aid** that combines location context, compact probability modeling, and careful prompting to produce **short, practical guidance**.
+It doesn’t pretend to be a radio scanner, a traffic feed, or a lidar stack; it’s a **lightweight decision aid** that combines location context, compact probability modeling, and careful prompting to produce **short and actionable while still practical guidance**.

 The upside: